lywang1016/RL-for-TicTacToe/README.md

 ```

 ## AlphaZero
+My implementation is based on the code of the tutorial: [AlphaZero](https://github.com/foersterrobert/AlphaZero).
+The difference is in the tutorial, the network value head output is between -1 to 1.
+In my implementation, the network value head output is between 0 to 1.
+Because the win probability is always between 0 to 1, so the value output also between 0 to 1 is more natural.
+Accordingly, the game logic is also slightly different.

 You first go to folder alphazero.
 Again, all parameters are in file 'config.yaml'.

 The AI player have 3 algorithms.
 First, the AI can make decision only based on MCTS.
 To get good results, the MCTS should go deep.
 Second, if you have a trained a model, the AI can make decision just use model prediction.
 Third, with the model, the AI can use model prediction do a few MCTS to get best decision (No need to go deep).